Petropavlovsk shareholders advised to vote against board overhaul

-LONDON Proxy voting advisor Glass Lewis said investors in London-listed gold miner Petropavlovsk (POG.L) should vote against proposals to overhaul the board at the company's annual general meeting on June 22.
+LONDON (Reuters) - Proxy voting advisor Glass Lewis said investors in London-listed gold miner Petropavlovsk (POG.L) should vote against proposals to overhaul the board at the company's annual general meeting on June 22.

 Three top shareholders have put forward resolutions aimed at replacing Chairman Peter Hambro and three non-executive directors with their nominees, citing corporate governance failures.